Re-imagining the Curriculum at Ysgol Acrefair

-The Arts Council of Wales believe that creativity is essential to the success and fulfillment of young people; that it is the basis of lifelong learning, and that this begins in our schools.
+The Arts Council of Wales also believe that creativity is essential to the success and fulfilment of young people; that it is the basis of lifelong learning, and that this begins in our schools.

 Watch how learning is brought to life in Ysgol Acrefair:

 Our teachers work very hard to deliver a curriculum which is engaging and motivating for the children that we teach.

 We hope to provide children with opportunities which help them to develop skills across the curriculum and the skills that they need to understand the world around them.

 Our Core Values are: